Meng Yi

-Meng Yi (died 210 BCE) was a Chinese military general and politician.
+Meng Yi (died c.August or September 210 BC) was a Chinese military general and politician.
 As an official of the Qin dynasty, he served in the court of Qin Shi Huang.
 He was a younger brother of the general Meng Tian.
 After Qin Shi Huang's death, Meng Yi and his brother were executed by Qin Er Shi on the urging of Zhao Gao.

 Life

 Meng Yi's ancestors were from the Qi state of the Warring States period.
 His grandfather, Meng Ao, left Qi and came to the Qin state.
 Meng Ao served under King Zhaoxiang of Qin and his highest position was "Senior Minister" (上卿).
 During the reign of King Zhuangxiang of Qin, Meng Ao was appointed as a general and he led Qin's armies to attack Qin's rival states Han, Zhao and Wei.
 Meng Yi's father, Meng Wu, served as a general during the reign of King Zhuangxiang's son, Zheng (the future Qin Shi Huang).
 Meng Wu participated in the Qin campaign against the Chu state as a deputy to the general Wang Jian and succeeded in conquering Chu.

 In 221 BC, Meng Yi's elder brother, Meng Tian, was also appointed as a general.
 He led the Qin army to attack the Qi state and conquered it, after which he was commissioned as an "Interior Minister" (內史).
 With the fall of Qi, Qin unified all the states in China under its rule.
 Ying Zheng proclaimed himself "Qin Shi Huang" (First Emperor of Qin) and established the Qin dynasty.
 In the following years, Qin Shi Huang put Meng Tian in charge of defending the Qin Empire's northern border from attacks by the Xiongnu and overseeing the construction of the Great Wall.
 Qin Shi Huang trusted the Meng family and regarded them very highly.
 Meng Yi served in Qin Shi Huang's court as a minister and was one of the emperor's close aides and advisors.
 He was allowed to ride in the same carriage as the emperor and stand near the emperor during court sessions.
 When Zhao Gao, a personal attendant to Qin Shi Huang's youngest son Huhai, committed a serious offence, the emperor ordered Meng Yi to prosecute Zhao according to the laws.
 Meng Yi went by the book and noted that Zhao Gao was to receive the death penalty and be stripped of his official titles.
 However, Qin Shi Huang eventually pardoned Zhao Gao on account of his diligence in performing his duties.